 For more information on lumber sizes click here.
 Also ensure the lumber that you use is suitable for exterior use.

-You will also need a piece of 3mm (1/8″) thick acrylic sheet (plastic glass) for the Glass or clear sheet acrylic cut in rectangular shapes for the windows., a A sheet that forms a distinct flat and rectangular section or component.
-A transparent panel used to fill a framed section of a window. of 12mm (1/2″) plywood, some strips of wood for the decorative grille, some glue and 4 pieces of 25mm Short lengths of metal strap 25×1 (1/16×1) used to fix members together to resist uplift..
+You will also need a piece of 3mm (1/8″) thick acrylic Any broad, thin surface. (plastic glass) for the Glass or clear sheet acrylic cut in rectangular shapes for the windows., a A sheet that forms a distinct flat and rectangular section or component.
+A transparent panel used to fill a framed section of a window. of 12mm (1/2″) A piece of wood made of three or more layers of wood veneer laminated together with glue., some strips of Timber, lumber.
+The hard fibrous lignified substance under the bark of trees for the decorative grille, some glue and 4 pieces of 25mm Short lengths of metal strap 25×1 (1/16×1) used to fix members together to resist uplift..

-The door parts, the dimensions and cutting detail
+The door parts, the Any of the three linear measurements, length, breadth and depth. and cutting detail